kencadima/kencadima/README.md

-### Hi there, I'm Ken 👋
+### gm 👋

 <!--
 **kencadima/kencadima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-### Some info on me...🙃
+### About me

-I am advocate for and enthusiast of open-source, web3 technology, open finance, and being a decent person ✌️
+An advocate for open-source, web3, and democratizing finance 👐

-I'm not a great coder, but do what I can to understand what's happening under the hood of bleeding edge tech.
-I currently work as a Technical Sourcer at OpenSea and run a talent consultancy sharing web3 job alpha 🤝
+Code when I can to understand what's happening under the hood the tech I'm a proponent for.
+Currently working as a Technical Recruiter at OpenSea and run a talent firm sharing web3 job alpha 🤝

-When I'm not dm'ing you about a job, I'm reading through project documentation looking for the next big thing, attending the latest ETH conference, yield farming, or out on a run with my Australian Shepherd 🐶
+When I'm not dm'ing you about a job, I'm reading through project documentation, attending an ETH conference, yield farming, or out on a run with my Australian Shepherd 🐶

-- 🌱 I’m currently trying to better understand the inner workings of Solidity, Cairo, and how smart contracts are optimized without any security tradeoffs
+- 🐇🕳️ Rabbit holes I'm in...
+EIPs, intents, account abstraction, Solidity
-- 👯 I’m looking to collaborate on anything in the Ethereum ecosystem
+- 👯 Open to hearing about collaborating on anything in the Ethereum ecosystem
 - 💬 Ask me about job alpha at OpenSea
 - 📫 How to reach me: ken.cadima@opensea.io